 Express Consent Laws in Colorado | CO DMV – Visit the official website of the Colorado Department of Revenue to learn more about express consent laws.
 Access the site to read up on the penalties if you refuse testing, the length of restraint, and if you’re eligible for a restrictive license after suspension.

 Colorado’s Drunk Driving Statute | CRS– Visit the official website for the Colorado General Assembly to read up on the legislation in regard to DUI, DWAI, express consent, and any other alcohol and driving related provision.
 Access the site to learn about express laws, what happens if you refuse a BAC test, the elements of DUI and DWAI and other information.

-DUI Attorney for Chemical Testing in Denver, CO
+DUI Attorney in Denver, Colorado

 It can be difficult to determine whether it’s a good idea to refuse or comply with DUI chemical testing in Colorado.
 That is why we highly recommend you call an attorney before you make any decision like the excellent legal team at Law Office of Matthew A. Martin, P.C..
 Attorney Matthew Martin can explain the potential penalties of each decision and then provide valuable advice, so you make the best possible choice.
 He can also serve as your defense if you’re charged with a crime or are in need for representation during a DUI DMV hearing.

 Call (303) 725-0017 to set up your first consultation with Law Office of Matthew A. Martin, P.C. free of charge.
 Law Office of Matthew A. Martin, P.C. accepts clients throughout the greater Denver area and surrounding areas including Boulder County, Broomfield County, Douglas County, Jefferson County, Broomfield County, Adams County, and Arapahoe County.